Boltzmann equations for preheating: Preheating in the density matrix formalism

 In this section, we will reformulate the problem of preheating in the so-called density matrix formalism~\cite{Sigl:1992fn}.
 This will enable us to derive a self-consistent set of quantum Boltzmann equations that describe the evolution of the (scalar) particle number densities throughout preheating.
 In particular, we will be able to account for collisional processes, which we take to arise from a quartic self-interaction potential for the $\chi$ field

 which we append to the effective Lagrangian density in Eq.~\eqref{eff lagrangian}, where $\lambda$ is a dimensionless coupling constant.

-We note that the additional effective interaction \smash{$\mathcal{L}^{\rm eff}_{\rm int}\supset -g\varphi(t)\phi\chi^{2}$}, generated from the coupling between $\phi$ and $\chi$, gives rise to $\phi$ mediated two-to-two scatterings of $\chi$ particles.
+We note that the additional effective interaction \smash{$\mathcal{L}^{\rm eff}_{\rm int}\supset -g\varphi(t)\phi\chi^{2}/2$}, generated from the coupling between $\phi$ and $\chi$, gives rise to $\phi$ mediated two-to-two scatterings of $\chi$ particles.
 An immediate concern is that these processes may dominate over those arising from Eq.~\eqref{int lag}.
 However, a comparison of the cross-sections of the two different scattering processes reveals that this is not the case for a range of suitable couplings.
 Let us consider the two regimes of each oscillation interval of $\varphi$, namely the intervals of adiabaticity and non-adiabaticity.
 In the adiabatic regimes, the momenta of the produced particles will typically be $|\mathbf{k}|\lesssim m_{\phi}$, in which case the centre-of-mass energy scales as $\sqrt{s}\sim \sqrt{2g}\varphi_{0}$.
-One can then show, that the $t$- and $u$-channels dominate the $\phi$-mediated processes.\footnote{Here we consider only tree-level processes, as higher-order contributions will be loop suppressed.} However, their combined cross-section is still suppressed by $\mathcal{O}(10^{-7})$ relative to that of the self-interaction for the values of $g\sim 10^{-7}$ and $\lambda\sim 0.1$ that we take in this analysis.
+One can then show that the $t$- and $u$-channels dominate the $\phi$-mediated processes.\footnote{Here, we consider only tree-level processes, as higher-order contributions will be loop suppressed.} However, their combined cross-section is still suppressed by $\mathcal{O}(10^{-3})$ relative to that of the self-interaction for the values of $g\sim 10^{-7}$ and $\lambda\sim 0.1$ that we take in this analysis (see section~\ref{sec:numerics}).
 In the non-adiabatic regimes, the time-dependent coupling $g\varphi(t)\to 0$, and the total cross-section vanishes (even for the smallest centre-of-mass energies $\sqrt{s}\to 2m_{\chi}$).
 We are therefore safe to proceed under the assumption that the dominant collisional processes arise from Eq.~\eqref{int lag}.